Network Intrusion Detection: Evolution from Conventional Approaches to LLM Collaboration and Emerging Risks: Utilizing LLMs for Network Intrusion Detection: Capabilities and Limitations

-Recent research has explored various approaches to enhance the performance of intrusion detection systems (IDSs) using LLMs and Transformer-based architectures.
+Recent research has explored various approaches to enhance the performance of NIDSs using LLMs and Transformer-based architectures.
 These studies focus on improving anomaly detection capabilities, interpretability, adaptability, and scalability to adapt to various network environments.